 No spray starch can outdo the smooth results you get from professional dry cleaning and starching.
 However, Faultless Heavy Hold Spray Starch comes the closest of any I have used.

-I have used Faultless Spray Starch for years (or whatever brand was available on the supermarket shelf at the time).
+I have used spray starch for years (whatever brand was available on the supermarket shelf at the time).
 Canned spray starch has always been the underperforming cousin of full strength powdered starch used by dry cleaners.
-Canned spray starch cannot replicate the smooth stiff finish of professional starch.
+Spray starch cannot replicate the smooth stiff finish of professional starch.
 The best it can do is give the shirt a limp but wrinkle-free finish.
 Until now …

 Why You Should Wash, Iron and Starch Cotton Shirts at Home

 There are benefits to washing and ironing your own cotton dress shirts.
 It is a gentler process that maximizes the lifespan of your (expensive) cotton dress shirts.
 The starch and harsh cleaning process used by dry cleaners weaken cotton fabric over time, causing the fibers to fray.
 For that reason, I have sought to become the master of home laundering and ironing of my cotton shirts.
 Faultless Heavy Hold Spray Starch has proven to be an exceptional tool in that process.

 Why I Recommend Faultless Heavy Hold Spray Starch